 Realizing that transfer of funds between the buyer and the seller may take some time, the parties agree to the trade right now.
 By placing their buy and sell orders, the parties create a spot price.
 A spot price is a price at which an asset can be sold and bought at a specified time and in a specified place.

-In fact, all financial markets fall into two main types, spot markets and forward markets.
-A forward market is over-the-counter market where assets are bought and sold for future delivery.
+All financial markets fall into two main types, spot markets, and forward markets.
+A forward market is an over-the-counter market where assets are bought and sold for future delivery.
 In other words, a transaction between the parties is contracted today and implemented in the future.

 Here are the major characteristics of a spot market: